xl9p/IoT-Clock-RoomMonitor/README.md

 # Platform
-I chose to use a private Linux server that I assembled from spare PC parts as my platform.
+I chose to use a private **Linux server** that I assembled from spare PC parts as my platform.
 It handles everything cloud-related necessary for data collection and visualization in this project.
-This includes an MQTT broker, the TIG stack, and a proxy server.
-There are many reasons behind this decision, but the main ones are the desire for full control over the services and the aim to avoid the limitations commonly imposed by popular IoT cloud platforms.
+This includes an **MQTT broker**, the **TIG-stack**, and a proxy server.
+There are many reasons behind this decision, but the main ones are the desire for **full control** over the services and the aim to avoid the **limitations** commonly imposed by popular **IoT cloud platforms**.

-The server hosts an MQTT broker, specifically, the EMQX Community version.
+The server hosts an **MQTT broker**, specifically, the **EMQX Community** version.
 It is configured to run as a cluster of three nodes.
-The setup also includes a Redis credential store and a NestJS backend to manage MQTT clients.
+The setup also includes a **Redis credential store** and a **NestJS backend** to manage **MQTT clients**.

-For data visualization, the solution relies on the TIG stack.
-The project uses a dedicated InfluxDB bucket and a Telegraf instance with a custom configuration to correctly parse incoming data.
-Grafana is used to visualize the data by connecting directly to the InfluxDB database.
+For data visualization, the solution relies on the **TIG-stack**.
+The project uses a dedicated **InfluxDB bucket** and a **Telegraf instance** with a custom configuration to correctly parse incoming data. **Grafana** is used to visualize the data by connecting directly to the **InfluxDB database**.

-An Nginx proxy sits in front of the EMQX cluster to enable SSL termination for mTLS support.
-Additionally, Nginx handles load balancing of incoming traffic between the nodes in the EMQX cluster.
+An **Nginx proxy** sits in front of the **EMQX cluster** to enable **SSL terminatio**n for **mTLS** support.
+Additionally, **Nginx** handles load balancing of incoming traffic between the nodes in the **EMQX cluster**.

 All the files needed to spin up your own local instance of the platform are included in the repository.
-This includes OpenSSL certificates, so there is no need to generate them manually.
+This includes **OpenSSL** certificates, so there is no need to generate them manually.

 # Transmitting the data / connectivity
-Since the device is designed for use inside buildings, it’s common to have some form of WiFi coverage.
-Therefore, the device uses WiFi to send collected data to the server on the local network.
+Since the device is designed for use inside buildings, it’s common to have some form of **WiFi** coverage.
+Therefore, the device uses **WiFi** to send collected data to the server on the local network.
 This greatly simplifies development and also allows flexibility, as it’s possible to switch to a public MQTT broker if needed.

-Naturally, the chosen transport protocol is MQTT.
-MQTT is a machine-to-machine communication protocol with low overhead and extensive configuration options for controlling data transmission.
+Naturally, the chosen transport protocol is **MQTT**. **MQTT** is a machine-to-machine communication protocol with low overhead and extensive configuration options for controlling data transmission.
 It is especially popular in IoT applications.
-This project uses MQTT version 3.1.1 over port 8884.
+This project uses **MQTT** version `3.1.1` over port `8884`.
 Although encryption isn’t strictly required for local deployment, the device still uses a set of pre-generated certificates to secure communication with the server.

 Considering the amount of data being sent, it is accumulated and sent only when it reaches a certain size threshold, rather than transmitting periodically.
 This approach helps maintain longer sleep periods and reduces the overhead of each transmission, both in terms of bandwidth and power consumption.
-Power efficiency is especially important because the initial connection setup, handshakes, and toggling WiFi are the main causes of high current draw on the ESP32.
+Power efficiency is especially important because the initial connection setup, handshakes, and toggling WiFi are the main causes of high current draw on the **ESP32**.
 Even though the device is intended to be powered from a wall outlet, efficient power use remains critical.
 This strategy also lays the groundwork for converting the device to battery power in the future.

 The same concerns about efficiency apply to network bandwidth, so the size of transmitted packets is minimized.
-For this reason, JSON was avoided as a transmission format.
-Instead, a more size-efficient alternative is used, **Concise Binary Object Representation** (CBOR).
-Based on RFC 8949, CBOR shares a similar data model with JSON and supports a wide range of data types.
+For this reason, **JSON** was avoided as a transmission format.
+Instead, a more size-efficient alternative is used, **Concise Binary Object Representation** (**CBOR**).
+Based on [RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html), **CBOR** shares a similar data model with **JSON** and supports a wide range of data types.
 It offers relatively low encoding overhead at the cost of human readability.

 ---